neilanthunblom/ESPresence/README.md

 ## Overview

-This is a short guide that explains how to configure ESPresence to track devices using their IRKs and how to configure Home Assistant to display the presence of the devices.
+This is a short guide that explains how to configure ESPresence to track the presence of an Apple Watch using its IRK and publish it to the MQTT Broker.
+Additionally it expains how to allow HomeAssistant to access the presence of the device from the MQTT broker.

+## Prerequisites

+1. A MQTT broker running on the network
+2. ESPresence firmware flashed to an ESP32 device
+3. ESP32 device connected to the network
+4. ESP32 device configured to connect to an MQTT broker
+5. Home Assistant instance running
+6. Home Assistant configured to connect to the MQTT broker (using the MQTT integration)
+7. A Mac with the logged into the same iCloud account as the Apple Watch

 ## Step 1: Find The IRKS of the devices to be tracked